HGV Driver Training Birmingham - Practical Training Courses

 7. Requirements (Module 4) * If you require to drive for hire and reward then you will need to pass a module 4 exam at the practical test centre.

 8. Category C+E (Class 1) Driver Training Finally you can now undertake the practical Category C+E (Class 1) driver training.
 Train to the DSA test standard and take the test.

-You will now have a full HGV licence.
+You will now have a full HGV license.

-Candidates will require a current driving licence with class C or C+E provisional entitlements and a theory test & hazard perception certificate, in order to undertake lorry driver training.
-The minimum age for a candidate to go for these licences is currently 18 years of age.
+Candidates will require a current driving license with class C or C+E provisional entitlements and a theory test & hazard perception certificate, in order to undertake lorry driver training.
+The minimum age for a candidate to go for these licenses is currently 18 years of age.